nicholas-leonard/dp/doc/data.md

 This iterator calls the [sample](#dp.ImageClassSet.sample) Batch factory method.
 Unlike the [ShuffleSampler](#dp.ShuffleSampler), this iterator is not garanteed to sample each example in the dataset during a complete epoch.
+You can see this Sampler in action via the [alexnet.lua](https://github.com/nicholas-leonard/dp/blob/master/examples/alexnet.lua) training script